meshcloud/meshcloud-docs/docs/meshcloud.project-resources.md

 ## Project Dashboard

 In the project dashboard you get an overview of all locations and their platforms, that are available for for the selected meshProject.
 Via the **Manage** button on the card for a specific platform, you get to the [Project Platform Dashboard](#project-platform-dashboard).

+In each of the cards on the project dashboard, you can see the replication status of the tenant and the timestamp the tenant was last updated.
+The tenant status is one of 'Failed', 'Successful', 'Pending' or 'Not Started'

 ## Project Platform Dashboard